l1jer/woocommerce-stock-sync-pronto-api/README.md

 ## Description

 WooCommerce Stock Sync with Pronto Avenue API helps you keep your WooCommerce store's product stock levels in sync with an external API effortlessly.
-Here’s what it does:
+Here's what it does:

 * Fetches all product data from the external API and updates WooCommerce stock levels.
 * Handles large product catalogs and respects API rate limits with batch processing.